If you've never rented a bin before, it' can be really difficult to understand dumpster rental prices

-Here are a few things to consider before you start calling around for quotes for your rental.
+Here are a few questions to consider before you start calling around for quotes for your rental.

-What trash and debris you'll be putting in the bin
+What trash and debris will you be putting in the bin?

 A large home renovation or spring-cleaning project can generate a lot of waste.
 That can mean multiple trips to the local dump if you’re lucky enough to have access to a truck.
 If you have to hire one to make those trips for you, the costs can really start to mount up.
 If you look at it in these terms, the cost or renting a dumpster delivered to your home starts to sound like a good idea.